TYPO3-Documentation/render-guides/Documentation/Installation/Index.rst

 This project is not a TYPO3 extension, but a standalone application used to render documentation.
-If you want to learn more about how to write documentation, please check the TYPO3 documentation website.
+If you want to learn more about how to write documentation, please check the :ref:`Contributing Guide - How to Document <2document:contribute>`.

-.. add a link to the typo3 website using interlinking?

 Two methods are provided to install the project on your local machine.